ZEISS-PiWeb/PiWeb-Api/_pages/API/v1.5/DataService/023-dataservice-configuration.md

 {% assign linkId="configurationEndpointUpdate" %}
 {% assign method="PUT" %}
-{% assign endpoint="/configuration/:pluralizedEntityType" %}
+{% assign endpoint="/configuration/:entityType" %}
-{% assign summary="Updates the attributes for :pluralizedEntityType" %}
+{% assign summary="Updates the attributes for :entityType" %}
-{% assign description="Updates the attribute definitions transfered within the body of the request for the given `:pluralizedEntityType` which must be part of the uri" %}
+{% assign description="Updates the attribute definitions transfered within the body of the request for the given `:entityType` which must be part of the uri" %}
 {% assign exampleCaption="Updating the part attribute with key 1001 - change length from 30 to 50" %}

 {% capture jsonrequest %}
 {% highlight http %}
-PUT /dataServiceRest/configuration/parts HTTP/1.1
+PUT /dataServiceRest/configuration/part HTTP/1.1
 {% endhighlight %}

 {% highlight json %}